Gospel for Asia: National missionaries

 GFA World's main focus is to train and equip national missionaries.
-Yohannan has stated that he does not limit "national missionaries" to formal nation-states, instead focusing on differences in culture and language to define nationalities.
+Yohannan stated that he did not limit "national missionaries" to formal nation-states, instead focusing on differences in culture and language to define nationalities.
 This approach might result in several specialized missionary groups within a single nation-state, from large cities and regions down to small tribes and villages.
-In 2018 GFA World reported that they have over 16,000 missionaries and church planters in 10 Asian nations.
+In 2018, GFA World stated that they had over 16,000 missionaries and church planters in 10 Asian nations.

 Church buildings, Bibles and gospel literature

 GFA World raises funds for the building of simple Christian worship centers in small villages to educate new disciples as well as provide a visible meeting place for Christians.
 However, they have built several large cathedral type buildings in major cities.
 Examples are St. Thomas Believers Church Cathedral in Thiruvalla and another in an upscale neighborhood Hauz Khas.
 GFA World states they distribute native-language bibles and evangelical Christian literature to the region.